ismasan/ismaelcelis.com/content/posts/practical-railway-oriented-pipelines-in-ruby.md

 Note that these helpers are not required for the pipeline to work.
 They're just syntax sugar to make working with `Result` instances more convenient.

+> All of these methods, as well as `#continue` and `#halt`, **return new instances**, leaving the original untouched.
+Inmutable results means no risk of a step accidentaly modifying an object that might be used elsewhere in the code.
+> It also enables concurrent execution of steps, as we'll see later.

 Let's add a step to limit the set to the first N elements based on user input.

 ```ruby